coleenquadros/configuration/README.md

 Stacks of an S3 bucket with a CloudFront distribution can be entirely self-serviced via App-Interface.

-In order to add or update an S3+CloudFront stack, you need to add them to the `terraformResources` field.
+In order to add or update an S3+CloudFront stack, you need to add them to the `externalResources` field.

 - `provider`: must be `s3-cloudfront`
-- `account`: must be one of the AWS account names we manage.
-Current options:
-  - `quayio-stage`
-  - `quayio-prod`
 - `identifier` - name of resource to create (or update)
 - `defaults`: path relative to [resources](/resources) to a file with default values.
 Note that it starts with `/`.
 [Current options:](/resources/terraform/resources/)
 - `output_resource_name`: name of Kubernetes Secret to be created.